open-contracting/standard-development-handbook/docs/deployment.md

 #### Publish a new release

 1. From the list of releases, click **Draft a new release**
-1. In the 'Tag version' field, enter the version of OCDS being deployed in vmajor.minor.patch format, e.g. `v1.1.1`
+1. In the 'Tag version' field, enter the version of OCDS being deployed in _vmajor.minor.patch_ format, e.g. `v1.1.1`
 1. In the 'Release title' field, enter a title, e.g. 'Fixed version for OCDS 1.1.1'
 1. Enter a brief summary of changes, e.g. 'Typo fixes', and click **Publish release**

-## (2) Check schema IDs
+## 2. Check schema IDs

 Check that the `id` property at the top of each JSON schema file have been updated to reflect the current major__minor__patch version number.